tagspaces/documentation/docs/ui/locations.md

 ![Location manager](/media/location-manager.png)

 The location with the cloud icon (6) in front of its name is located in the AWS S3 compatible cloud storage.
-See [cloud locations](#cloud-locations) for more details.
+See [object storage locations](#object-storage-locations) for more details.

 The location with the light green background color (4) is the **currently opened location**.
 The 3-dot button located on the most right part of every location in the location manager will open the **context menu** for this location.
 This menu contains the following menu entries: